valtasar27/ZSMTrainers/README.md

 # ZSMTrainers

-A collection of the trainers i work on for fun.
+A collection of the trainers i work on for fun... don't even know if they work anymore, i should update them...